Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 | 5   |    Notice     | Expected but significant message |
 | 6   | Informational | An informative message           |
 | 7   |     Debug     | Debug-level message              |

+Modern implementations of Syslog called **Syslog-ng** improve the original design :
+- TCP can be used instead of UDP in congested networks
+- TLS is used for in-transit encryption
+- MD5 or SHA-1 is used for authentication and integrity

 ### DHCP